Safety and Accessibility

 Planning: This resource, discussing considerations of student accessibility when teaching outside the classroom, from Ontario’s Universities Accessible Campuses may be helpful in the planning process.

-Accommodation: Students should be referred to the appropriate campus resource (departmental coordinator, faculty member, etc.) to inquire about accommodations if needed, or the student can be referred directly to Students Accessibility Services who will work collaboratively with the student and the campus resource to put accommodations in place.
+Accommodation: Students should be referred to the appropriate campus resource (departmental coordinator, faculty member, etc.) to inquire about accommodations if needed, or the student can be referred directly to Accessible Education who will work collaboratively with the student and the campus resource to put accommodations in place.